CSCfi/rahti-user-guide/docs/tutorials/advanced_tutorial.md

 ## DeploymentConfig

-DeploymentConfig is an object that creates [ReplicationControllers](elemental_tutorial#replicationcontroller) according to `spec.template`.
-However, the difference to the ReplicationController is that DeploymentConfig can start new a ReplicationController based on state of `spec.triggers`.
-In the example below, the DeploymentConfig will perform automatic rolling update when the it gets triggered by an ImageStream named "serveimagestream:latest".
+DeploymentConfigs are an objects that create [ReplicationControllers](elemental_tutorial#replicationcontroller) according to `spec.template`.
+They differ to ReplicationControllers in a sense that DeploymentConfig objects may start new a ReplicationControllers based on the state of `spec.triggers`.
+In the example below, the DeploymentConfig will perform an automatic rolling update when the it gets triggered by an ImageStream named "serveimagestream:latest".
 For other update strategies see "[Deployment Strategies](https://docs.okd.io/3.10/dev_guide/deployments/deployment_strategies.html)" in the OpenShift documentation.